sranins/BusinessApplication-ReleaseNotes/articles/April18/microsoft-flow/error-details-analytics.md

 - Distribution of errors by type
 - Error details table

-Users can access Microsoft Flow Analytics by clicking on **See analytics** link from a flow&rsquo;s main page.
+Users can access Microsoft Flow Analytics by clicking a **See analytics** link from a flow&rsquo;s main page.

 ![Flow See Analytics](media/error-details-analytics-chart.png)

-Once in the analytics experience, users can click on the **Errors** tab to see the error details.
+Once in the analytics experience, users can click the **Errors** tab to see the error details.
 From there, a user can filter data based upon a selected **Date Range**, **Action(s)**, **Trigger** or **Error Type(s)**.
-In addition to filtering, a user can navigate to the last occurrence of a specific error, by clicking on the **hyperlink** icon.
-After clicking on this link, a user will be re-directed to that specific run instance for further debugging.
+In addition to filtering, a user can navigate to the last occurrence of a specific error by clicking the **hyperlink** icon.
+After clicking this link, a user will be redirected to that specific run instance for further debugging.

 ![Analytics Error Details](media/error-details-analytics-entry.png)